 51-57 rue de Courcelles 75008 Paris

-Price: signature cocktails €22 / appetizers between €12 and €23 / main courses between €21 and €45 / desserts between €11 and €14 / very nice selection of wines by the glass also available
+Price: signature cocktails 22€ / starters between 12€ and 23€ / mains between 21€ and 45€ / desserts between 11€ and 14€ / very beautiful selection of wines by the glass also

 _

-The terraces of Sofitel Paris Le Faubourg
+The Sofitel Paris Le Faubourg terraces

-The patio of Le Blossom restaurant
+The patio of the Blossom restaurant

-I was particularly won over by the chef’s signature starter, the all-green salad (€22), a success!
-For the main course, we had the octopus in parsley sauce (€40) and the farm-raised Challans duck breast (€36), and everything was delicious.
-The desserts are not to be outdone as they are prepared by pastry chef Shereen Khelif.
-I recommend her “éventail” (€14) with flavors that change according to the seasons.
-When we visited, it was cherry and pistachio.
+I was particularly won over by the chef’s signature appetizer, the all-green salad (22 €), a true success!
+For the main course, we had the octopus in persillade (40 €) and the free-range Challans duck fillet (36 €), and everything was delicious.
+The desserts are not to be outdone, as they are prepared by pastry chef Shereen Khelif.
+I recommend her fan (14 €) with flavors that change with the seasons.
+During our visit, it was cherry and pistachio.

 Tested in 2024 - invitation

-Restaurant le Blossom
+Restaurant Blossom

 11 bis rue Boissy d’Anglas 75008 Paris